owirsching/cc-m9-let-it-snowglobe/README.md

 # cc-m9-let-it-snowglobe
 Computational Creativity Assignment M9.
-Casual Creator that simulates a snow globe that can be shaken and suspended.
+A Casual Creator that simulates a snow globe that can be shaken and suspended.
+The user can draw on a canvas with glittering snowflakes following their mouse that fall as if they were in a snow globe.

 ## How to Run
 1. Bring `creator.pjs` into a IDE like https://openprocessing.org/